Content Translator

 import: false

-With the disabled import feature, the section will look like this:
+With the disabled import feature (and bulk feature for the sake if the screenshot), the section will look like this for a secondary language:

 Kirby Tools section preview